Traveling this Labor Day weekend? Expect record crowds and lower prices - KESQ

 And compared with 2023, travel company Hopper is seeing a 5% dip in airfare for Labor Day weekend.
 And airfare is down 17% compared with the holiday weekend in 2019 before the Covid-19 pandemic.
 Hopper attributes lower prices to high supply from airlines and more favorable fuel prices.

 US motorists can also expect to pay less for gas as they set out on holiday weekend road trips.
 The national average gas price over Labor Day weekend in 2023 was $3.81 per gallon, according to AAA.
-This year, prices in recent weeks have been hovering around $3.50 a gallon.
+AAA’s national average gas price on Thursday was $3.36 per gallon.

+GasBuddy is projecting the average price of gas on Labor Day will be $3.27 per gallon – the lowest for this holiday since 2021 and 13% cheaper than last year.

 While summer road trips are popular, AAA says, changes in daily driving habits have kept overall gas demand down.